5 Tips to Hang Christmas Lights on a Tree With Ease

 3. Start Wrapping Your Tree

 Now comes the fun part: Stringing lights on your Christmas tree.
 Be sure to start at the lowest branches and work your way up.
+Make sure to do this step before hanging your Christmas ornaments.

 There’s a few methods to hanging Christmas lights: